 The People and Place Policy Team noted the draft submission at their 18 March meeting.

-That State Council endorse the submission to the Department of Fire and Emergency Services on proposed revisions to the State Recovery Arrangements.
+That the GVROC support the WALGA recommendation that State Council endorse the submission to the Department of Fire and Emergency Services on proposed revisions to the State Recovery Arrangements.